-A gold IRA distribution or withdrawal can be done by having the physical gold in your account turned over to you, or you can have your account custodian sell the precious metals back to the gold IRA company or another precious metals dealer and then present you with the funds.
+A gold IRA distribution or withdrawal can be done by having the physical gold in your account turned over to you, or you can have your account custodian sell the precious metals back to the gold IRA company or another dealer and then present you with the funds.

 When done correctly, a gold IRA can provide the diversity needed to help balance your retirement savings for more confidence when you retire.

-However, the key is to work with a reputable, IRS-approved custodian and gold IRA company whom you can trust to properly manage your account and safely oversee your gold purchases and storage, which hopefully this guide on how to rollover a 401k plan to a gold IRA has more than equipped you to do.
+However, the key is to work with a reputable, IRS-approved custodian and gold IRA company whom you can trust to properly manage your account and safely oversee your gold investments and storage, which hopefully this guide on how to rollover a 401k plan to a gold IRA has more than equipped you to do.

-A good custodian will also gladly walk you through the entire process of setting up your account and finding the right precious metal companies and depositories to work with to avoid IRS penalties.
+A good custodian will also gladly walk you through the entire process of setting up your account and finding the right companies and depositories to work with to avoid IRS penalties.
 Therefore, you should also remember this when choosing a custodian for peace of mind.